rweda/ava-verify/README.md

 On failure, an internal AVA `test` block (named `${suite} JSVerify Suite`) will contain the JSVerify information, including the values of each arbitrary, and the number of shrinks used to produce the final failing case.
-If no tests are failing, `ava-jsverify` will hide this internal test block from `ava`.
+If no tests are failing, `ava-verify` will hide this internal test block from `ava`.

 The output that AVA displays is completely customizable!
 Want the 50 passing runs to each be counted as a successful test?
 Set `passing` to `"show"`.
 Want it counted as a